khilnani/slack-send-app.serverless/README.md

 - Create a Slack app - https://api.slack.com/apps?new_app=1
 - Navigate to: Slash Commands
+    - Use the URL below for each command
+        - URL: /dev/slack/send/command
     - Command: /send
-    - Request URL: /dev/slack/send/command
+        - Description: Schedule a message to be sent in the future
+        - Usage hint: message [when] OR help
+    - Command: /slist
-    - Description: Send messages on steriods!
+        - Description: List iunsent scheduled messages
+        - Usage hint: [inline]
+    - Command: /sdelete
+        - Description: Delete a scheduled message
-    - Usage hint: [MESSAGE WHEN]
+        - Usage hint: ID
 - Navigate to: OAuth & Permissions
     - Add Permission Scopes
        - bot